danielaparker/jsoncons/doc/ref/json_type_traits.md

 ```

 (1)-(4) generate the code to specialize `json_type_traits` from the member data of a class and
-serializes to the stringified member names.
+serialize to the stringified member names.
 When decoding to a C++ data structure,
 (1) and (3) require that the first `num_mandatory` member names be present in the JSON,
 the rest can have default values.
 (2) and (4)